 Don't get into a debate.
 Take a firm stance: "I know that this is going on and I want you to end it."

-Expect your partner to deny the affair; most people do.
+Expect your boyfriend / husband to deny the affair; most people do.
 Respond with "I have very good reason to believe that this IS going on."

 Provide the evidence file if absolutely necessary.